gilescope/book-exploring-async-basics/src/introduction.md

 > The final code in this book is located here if you want to clone it and play with it or improve it.

 Don't block the eventloop!
 Don't poll in a loop!
 Increase throughput!
 Concurrency.
 Parallelism.

-You've most likely heard and read about this many times before, and maybe, at some point you've at some point thought you understood everything only to find yourself confused a moment later.
+You've most likely heard and read about this many times before, and maybe, at some point you've thought you understood everything only to find yourself confused a moment later.
+Especially when you want to understand how it works on three different Operating Systems.

 Me too.

 So I spent a couple of hundred hours to try to fix that for myself.
 Then I wrote this story and now I invite you to join me on that journey.

 I warn you though, we need to venture from philosophical heights where we try to formally define a "task" all the way down to the deep waters where firmware and